There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Wildlife HQ

-Wildlife HQ is a little zoo at Woombye on the Sunshine Coast and a great place to see Koalas.
+Wildlife HQ is a small zoo on the Sunshine Coast at Woombye, a great place to see koalas.

 This little Zoo used to be Alma Park Zoo in Brisbane’s northern suburbs before being relocated to the Big Pineapple to allow for more housing to be built.